sigstore/sigstore-go/docs/verification.md

 ## Verifier

-The main entrypoint for verification is called `SignedEntityVerifier`, which takes a `TrustedMaterial` and a set of `VerifierOption`s to configure the verification process.
-A `SignedEntityVerifier` has a single method, `Verify`, which accepts a `SignedEntity` (generally, a Sigstore bundle) and a `Policy` and returns a `VerificationResult`.
+The main entrypoint for verification is called `Verifier`, which takes a `TrustedMaterial` and a set of `VerifierOption`s to configure the verification process.
+A `Verifier` has a single method, `Verify`, which accepts a `SignedEntity` (generally, a Sigstore bundle) and a `Policy` and returns a `VerificationResult`.

 As you can see, there are two places you can provide configuration for the verifier:

-- `NewSignedEntityVerifier` - "global options", such as the trusted material, and options for verifying the bundle's signatures, such as thresholds and whether to perform online verification, whether to check for SCTs, etc.
+- `NewVerifier` - "global options", such as the trusted material, and options for verifying the bundle's signatures, such as thresholds and whether to perform online verification, whether to check for SCTs, etc.
 - `Verify` - the bundle to be verified, and options for verifying the bundle's contents, such as asserting a specific subject digest or certificate issuer or SAN

 This is compatible with batch workflows where a single verifier is used to verify many bundles, and the bundles themselves may be verified against different identities/artifacts.